Harpsichord, history and organology:

 The harpsichord often has a single keyboard, but in the eighteenth century especially, there are many instruments with two keyboards.
 The two keyboards are tonally different and can be coupled with a mechanical device.

 The keyboard compass follows the needs of the repertory of the time: in the sixteenth century it is about four octaves (with the first consisting of only 8 eighth notes, so-called “short or broken octave”), to reach full five octaves in the eighteenth century, which for many is considered the Golden Age of the harpsichord (which the philosopher Voltaire once called “the King of musical instruments”).

 In the second half of the eighteenth century, the harpsichord suffers on account of competing with the Fortepiano, which will come from apparent defeat because of the changing aesthetic tastes of the time.

 In the twentieth century, with the rediscovery of J.S.
 Bachs works, the harpsichord will be rehabilitated, thanks to famous performers such as Wanda Landowska

 The harpsichords produced during this period (which continues even in our time), however, are made with techniques and materials borrowed from the piano building, and the tonal quality is absolutely unsatisfactory.

-In the period after 1950, because of such pioneers as Frank Hubbard and William Dowd, makers have returned to the original building tradition, referring to the ancient instruments preserved in museums and collections, allowing for the realization of historical copies (that is, instruments made of materials similar to the original and according to early building techniques).
+In the period after 1950, because of such pioneers as Frank Hubbard and William Dowd, makers have returned to the original building tradition, referring to the ancient instruments preserved in museums, allowing for the realization of historical copies (instruments made of materials similar to the original and according to early building techniques).

 During three centuries, the harpsichord, the most popular and versatile keyboard instrument, has adapted to the different needs of each musical era and geographical region.